bsolomon1124/misc/azure/azure_notes.md

 **Azure Preview Features**: you can test beta and other pre-release features, products, services, software, and regions.

 - **Private Preview**: feature is available to specific Azure customers for evaluation purposes
-- **Public Preview**: feature is available to all Azure customers for evaluation purposes
+- **Public Preview**: feature is available to all Azure customers for evaluation purposes (feedback)

 SLAs do _not_ apply to previews.